 07.

-If you’ve reached this part of the post and found the trope interesting, I bet you’ll find this book intriguing.
-I’ve already read this book twice this year and gifted it to a few friends.
-Here is a quote from the book: “keep only what resonates…When something resonates, it moves you on an intuitive level.
+“keep only what resonates…When something resonates, it moves you on an intuitive level.
 Often, the ideas that resonate are the ones that are most unusual, counterintuitive, interesting, or potentially useful.
 Don’t make it an analytical decision, and don’t worry about why exactly it resonates- just look inside for a feeling of pleasure, curiosity, wonder, or excitement, and let that be your signal for when it’s time to capture a passage, an image, a quote, or a fact. “

 08.